Sport in Pakistan

-Sport in Pakistan is a significant part of Pakistani culture.
-Cricket is the most popular sport in Pakistan, while field hockey, polo, and squash are also popular.
-Traditional sports like kabaddi and other well-known games are also played.
-The Pakistan Sports Board was created in 1962 by the Ministry of Education as a corporate body for the purposes of promoting and developing uniform standards of competition in sports in Pakistan comparable to the standards prevailing internationally, and regulating and controlling sports in Pakistan on a national basis.
-The Ministry of Culture, Sports and Tourism, now has control over the Pakistan Sports Board.
-The PSB controls all 39 sporting federations.
-The Pakistan Sports Board is supported by the Pakistan Sports Trust, which assists hard up players and associations so they can continue participating in sports.
+The Pakistan Sports Board was established in 1962 as a corporate body to promote and develop uniform standards of competition in sports in Pakistan, and regulating and controlling sports in Pakistan on a national basis.
+The Pakistan Sports Board is supported by the Pakistan Sports Trust, which assists hard-up players and associations so they can continue participating in sports in the Olympic Games, Asian Games, World Games, and Commonwealth Games.